LibrePlan/libreplan/doc/src/user/en/17-1-project-dashboard.rst

-Project dashboard
+Project Dashboard
 #################

 .. contents::

-The project dashboard is a *LibrePlan* perspective which contains a set of **KPI (Key Performance Indicators)** which help to know how is performing a project according to:
+The project dashboard is a *LibrePlan* perspective that contains a set of **KPIs (Key Performance Indicators)** to help assess a project's performance in terms of:

-   * how the work is progressing
-   * how much is costing
+   *   Work progress
+   *   Cost
-   * the status of the resources allocated
+   *   Status of allocated resources
-   * the time constraints
+   *   Time constraints

-Progress performance indicators
+Progress Performance Indicators
 ===============================

-There are two indicators calculated: project progress percentage and task status.
+Two indicators are calculated: project progress percentage and task status.

-Project progress percentage
+Project Progress Percentage
 ---------------------------

-It is a chart where the global progress of a project is calculated and compared to the expected value of progress the project should have according to the *Gantt*.
+This chart displays the overall progress of a project, comparing it to the expected progress based on the *Gantt* chart.

-The progress is represented with two bars:
+Progress is represented by two bars:

-   * *Current progress*.
-It is the progress existing at the moment according to the measurements done.
+   *   *Current Progress:* The current progress based on the measurements taken.
-   * *Expected progress*.
-It is the progress the project should have at the moment according to the planning created.
+   *   *Expected Progress:* The progress the project should have achieved at this point, according to the project plan.

-To view each bar's actual measured valued hover the mouse cursor over the bar.
+To view the actual measured value for each bar, hover the mouse cursor over the bar.

-The project global progress is estimated in several different ways as there is not a unique right method to do it:
+The overall project progress is estimated using several different methods, as there is no single, universally correct approach:

-   * **Spreading progress**.
-It is the progress type set as spreading progress at project level.
-In this case, there is not way to calculate an expected value and only the current bar is displayed.
+   *   **Spreading Progress:** This is the progress type set as the spreading progress at the project level.
+In this case, there is no way to calculate an expected value, and only the current bar is displayed.
-   * **By all tasks hours**.
-The progress of all project tasks is averaged to calculate the global value.
-It is a weighted average taking into account the number of hours allocated at each task.
+   *   **By All Task Hours:** The progress of all project tasks is averaged to calculate the overall value.
+This is a weighted average that considers the number of hours allocated to each task.
-   * **By critical path hours**.
-The progress of the tasks belonging to any of the critical paths of the project is averaged to obtain the global value.
-     It is done a weighted average taking into account the total allocated hours of each of the involved tasks.
+   *   **By Critical Path Hours:** The progress of tasks belonging to any of the project's critical paths is averaged to obtain the overall value.
+This is a weighted average that considers the total allocated hours for each involved task.
-   * **By critical path duration**.
-The progress of the tasks belonging to any of the critical paths is averaged by doing a weighted average but this time taking into account the duration of each involved task instead of the assigned hours.
+   *   **By Critical Path Duration:** The progress of tasks belonging to any of the critical paths is averaged using a weighted average, but this time considering the duration of each involved task instead of the assigned hours.

-Task status
+Task Status
 -----------

-A pie chart showing the percentage of the project tasks being at different states.
-The defined states are the next ones:
+A pie chart shows the percentage of project tasks in different states.
+The defined states are:

-   * **Finished**.
-They are the completed tasks, detected by a 100% progress value measured.
+   *   **Finished:** Completed tasks, identified by a 100% progress value.
-   * **In progress**.
-They are the tasks which are underway.
-They have a progress value distinct from 0% and 100% or some worked time tracked.
+   *   **In Progress:** Tasks that are currently underway.
+These tasks have a progress value other than 0% or 100%, or some work time has been tracked.
-   * **Ready to start**.
-They have a progress of 0%, do not have time tracked, all their *FINISH_TO_START* dependent tasks are *finished* and all their *START_TO_START* dependent tasks are *finished* or *in progress*.
+   *   **Ready to Start:** Tasks with 0% progress, no tracked time, all their *FINISH_TO_START* dependent tasks are *finished*, and all their *START_TO_START* dependent tasks are *finished* or *in progress*.
-   * **Blocked**.
-These are the tasks with a 0% of progress, without time tracked  and with previous dependent tasks neither *in progress* not in *ready to start* state.
+   *   **Blocked:** Tasks with 0% progress, no tracked time, and with previous dependent tasks that are neither *in progress* nor in the *ready to start* state.

-Cost indicators
+Cost Indicators
 ===============

-There are several *Earned Value Management* cost indicators calculated:
+Several *Earned Value Management* cost indicators are calculated:

-   * **CV (Cost Variance)**.
-Difference between the *Earned Value curve* and the *Actual Cost curve* at the moment.
-Positive values indicate benefit and negative ones loss.
+   *   **CV (Cost Variance):** The difference between the *Earned Value curve* and the *Actual Cost curve* at the current moment.
+Positive values indicate a benefit, and negative values indicate a loss.
-   * **ACWP (Actual Cost Work Performed)**.
-It is the total number of hours tracked in the project at the moment.
+   *   **ACWP (Actual Cost of Work Performed):** The total number of hours tracked in the project at the current moment.
-   * **CPI (Cost Performance Index)**.
-It is the *Earned Value / Actual Cost* ratio.
+   *   **CPI (Cost Performance Index):** The *Earned Value / Actual Cost* ratio.

-     * > 100 is good, means to be under budget.
+        *   > 100 is favorable, indicating that the project is under budget.
-     * = 100 is also good, means the cost is right on plan.
+        *   = 100 is also favorable, indicating that the cost is right on plan.
-     * < 100 is bad, means that the cost of completing the work is higher than planned.
+        *   < 100 is unfavorable, indicating that the cost of completing the work is higher than planned.
-   * **ETC (Estimate To Complete)**.
-It is the time that is pending to devote to the project to finish it.
+   *   **ETC (Estimate To Complete):** The time remaining to complete the project.
-   * **BAC (Budget At Completion)**.
-It is the total amount of work allocated in the project plan.
+   *   **BAC (Budget At Completion):** The total amount of work allocated in the project plan.
-   * **EAC (Estimate At Completion)**.
-It is the manager projection of the total cost at project completion time according to the *CPI*.
+   *   **EAC (Estimate At Completion):** The manager's projection of the total cost at project completion, based on the *CPI*.
-   *  **VAC (Variance At Completion)**.
-It is the difference between the *BAC* and the *ETC*.
+   *   **VAC (Variance At Completion):** The difference between the *BAC* and the *EAC*.

-      * < 0 is over budget.
+        *   < 0 indicates that the project is over budget.
-      * > 0 is under budget.
+        *   > 0 indicates that the project is under budget.

 Resources
 =========

-To analyze the project from resources' point of view two ratios and a histogram are provided.
+To analyze the project from the resources' point of view, two ratios and a histogram are provided.

-Estimation deviation on completed task histogram
+Estimation Deviation on Completed Task Histogram
 ------------------------------------------------

-It is calculated the deviation between the number of hours allocated to the project tasks and the eventual number of hours dedicated to them.
+This histogram calculates the deviation between the number of hours allocated to the project tasks and the actual number of hours dedicated to them.

-The deviation is calculated in percentage for all the finished tasks and the calculated deviations are represented in a histogram.
-In the vertical axis the number of tasks which are in an interval of deviation is shown.
+The deviation is calculated as a percentage for all finished tasks, and the calculated deviations are represented in a histogram.
+The vertical axis shows the number of tasks within each deviation interval.
 Six deviation intervals are dynamically calculated.

-Overtime ratio
+Overtime Ratio
 --------------

-It sums up the overload of the resources that are allocated in the project tasks.
-It is calculated according to the formula: **overtime ratio = overload / (load + overload)**.
+This ratio summarizes the overload of resources allocated to the project tasks.
+It is calculated using the formula: **overtime ratio = overload / (load + overload)**.

-   *  = 0 is good, meaning that the resources are not overloaded.
+   *   = 0 is favorable, indicating that the resources are not overloaded.
-   *  > 0 is bad, meaning that the resources are overloaded.
+   *   > 0 is unfavorable, indicating that the resources are overloaded.

-Availability ratio
+Availability Ratio
 ------------------

-It sums up the capacity that is free in the resources currently allocated to the project.
-Therefore it is a measurement of the resource availability to receive more allocations without being overloaded.
-It is calculated as: **availability ratio = (1 - load/capacity)*100**
+This ratio summarizes the free capacity of the resources currently allocated to the project.
+Therefore, it measures the resources' availability to receive more allocations without being overloaded.
+It is calculated as: **availability ratio = (1 - load/capacity) * 100**

-   * Possible values are between 0% (fully assigned) and 100 (not assigned).
+   *   Possible values are between 0% (fully assigned) and 100% (not assigned).

 Time
 ====

-They are included two charts: a histogram for the time deviation in the finish time of project tasks and a pie chart for the deadline violations.
+Two charts are included: a histogram for the time deviation in the finish time of project tasks and a pie chart for deadline violations.

-Task completion lead or lag
+Task Completion Lead or Lag
 ---------------------------

-It is calculated the difference in days between the planned end time for the project tasks and their actual end time.
-The planned completion date is got from the *Gantt* and the actual finish date is got from the last time tracked at the task.
+This calculation determines the difference in days between the planned end time for project tasks and their actual end time.
+The planned completion date is taken from the *Gantt* chart, and the actual finish date is taken from the last time tracked for the task.

 The lag or lead in task completion is represented in a histogram.
-In the vertical axis the number of tasks with a lead/lag day difference value corresponding to the abscissa days interval is represented.
+The vertical axis shows the number of tasks with a lead/lag day difference value corresponding to the abscissa days interval.
 Six dynamic task completion deviation intervals are calculated.

-   * Negative values mean finishing ahead of time.
+   *   Negative values mean finishing ahead of schedule.
-   * Positive values mean finishing with a delay.
+   *   Positive values mean finishing behind schedule.

-Deadline violations
+Deadline Violations
 -------------------

-On one hand it is calculated the margin with the project deadline, if set.
-On the other hand a pie chart with the percentage of tasks hitting their deadline is painted.
+This section calculates the margin with the project deadline, if set.
+Additionally, a pie chart shows the percentage of tasks meeting their deadline.
 Three types of values are included in the chart:

-   * Percentage of task without deadline configured.
+   *   Percentage of tasks without a deadline configured.
    *   Percentage of ended tasks with an actual end date later than their deadline.
-The actual end date is got from the last time tracked in the task.
+The actual end date is taken from the last time tracked for the task.
-   * Percentage of ended tasks with an actual end date sooner than their
+   *   Percentage of ended tasks with an actual end date earlier than their deadline.